ShaharNaveh/ShaharNaveh.github.io/content/posts/should-I-go-to-a-shortcut-college/index.md

 ## Why Not?
 ### It's A Scam
+Shortcut colleges often charge exorbitant fees for programs that deliver limited value.
+They rely on aggressive marketing tactics, such as inflated job placement rates and "scholarships" to lure students.
+These programs can leave graduates underprepared for the job market, with skills that don't meet industry standards.
+In many cases, the promised job placements either don't materialize or are in low-paying, unstable positions, leading to disappointment and financial strain.

 ### Shortcut Colleges and Employment
 Relying on shortcut colleges for employment is misguided.
 Employers look for a deep understanding of concepts, critical thinking, and problem-solving abilities-skills that are rarely cultivated in fast-tracked programs.
 Instead, focus on building a robust skill set through consistent learning and practical experience.